Home

 Treatment depends on whether the underlying cause can be determined and how many seizures the person has had.
 It is fine to continue taking the seizure medications ordered by your doctor.
 As you progress on the MP, you can discuss the possibility of weaning from the anti-seizure drugs.

 Valium is sometimes used to prevent seizures.
 In our experience, it is important to use brand name Valium rather than a generic.
-See When and why should I use Valium?
+See Valium

 Keep in mind that seizure activity could be caused by an immune system reaction at any time while on the MP.
 To be sure that you are safe, take the usual seizure precautions and work with the study site moderators and your doctor to achieve tolerable immunopathologyA state in which a patient has maintained an acceptable intensity of bacterial die-off reaction.
 The primary goal of the Marshall Protocol. by the adjustment of meds dosing and schedule while diligently avoiding sun/lights and Vitamin D.